- California Civil (Engineering Surveying/Seismic Principles)

 Exam Format

-Both exams are multiple choice, computer-based tests (CBT) administered at Prometric testing centers.
+The exams are multiple-choice, computer-based test (CBT), administered at Prometric testing centers.

 Exam Length